 🔗 Dive into more detail on Open Book in the QUB Assessment Handbook

 🔳 Reducing Academic Misconduct

-Examples of academic misconduct include; plagiarism, collusion, fabrication, cheating, unauthorised exam items, impersonation and outsourcing of work.
+Examples of academic misconduct include: plagiarism, collusion, fabrication, cheating, unauthorised exam items, impersonation and the outsourcing of work.

-Well designed open-book exams can protect against academic mis-conduct as well as being authentic, contextual and assessing the application of knowledge.
+Well designed, open-book exams can protect against academic misconduct and can result in assessment which is more authentic, contextual and assesses the application of knowledge.